How to Efficiently Count Prime Numbers

 };

-If you can understand the code above, you've grasped the overall idea, but there are still two subtle optimizations you can make.
+If you can understand the code above, you already know the main idea.
+But there are two small optimizations we can make.

-prime-checking function introduced at the beginning of this article.
-Due to the symmetry of factors, the for loop only needs to iterate through [2, sqrt(n)]
+function from the start of this article.
+Because of the symmetry of factors, the for loop only needs to check [2, sqrt(n)]

 .
-Similarly, our outer for loop also only needs to iterate up to sqrt(n)
+Here, it's similar.
+The outer for loop only needs to go up to sqrt(n)

 :